 Benefits provided shall be based on market terms and shall facilitate the discharge of each executive's duties.
 The pension provision is the main benefit and follows the local practice of the geography where the individual is based.
-The pension benefits consist of a basic defined contribution pension plan, where the employer provides 60 percent and the employee 40 percent of an annual contribution of up to 18 percent of the capped pensionable salary and, at the Board's discretion, a supplemental defined contribution pension plan where the employee 60 percent of a contribution up to 14 percent of the capped pensionable salary and the employee 40 percent of a contribution up to 14 percent of the capped pensionable salary.
+The pension benefits consist of a basic defined contribution pension plan, where the employer provides 60 percent and the employee 40 percent of an annual contribution of up to 18 percent of the capped pensionable salary and, at the Board's discretion, a supplemental defined contribution pension plan where the employer provides 60 percent and the employee 40 percent of a contribution up to 14 percent of the capped pensionable salary.